Terms Used In Market Research

-Having trouble understanding some of the confusing terms used in the research industry?
-Then this industry glossary may be of help.
-We add new terms and jargon words to the glossary regularly, so if you have any suggestions about what should be added, we would appreciate hearing from you.
+The glossary below may be of help in understanding some of the terms used in our industry.
+This glossary is not comprehensive.
+If you have any suggestions about terms which should be added, we would appreciate hearing from you.

 Accessible population is any population demographic that can easily be recruited for face to face interviews and surveys.
 Accessible population is usually drawn from the urban population.

 Ad-hoc Report is a report that is particularly designed to provide an answer for a specific problem and it is usually conducted when there is not enough sufficient information available.

 Ad Tracking Report is a report that is used to present data regarding the evaluation of the effectiveness of an advertising campaign.

 Acquisition is the act of taking over a company or corporation by purchasing stocks or through substantial exchanges.
 The company being acquired is called the “target company”.

 Advertisement testing refers to methodologies that focus exclusively on advertisement effectiveness, perception and targeting on a given market.
 It is most frequently used at the design stage for selecting the most effective advertisement from a series of alternatives.

 Advertising Research is a type of research that is conducted in order to develop the efficiency of advertising and has a variety of research techniques.
 This type of research can focus on different issues concerning advertising such as its general terms and issues and how consumers perceive information from advertisements.